takemaru/graphillion/README.md

 project](http://www-erato.ist.hokudai.ac.jp/?language=en).
 We would
 really appreciate if you would refer to our paper (to appear) and address our contribution on the use of Graphillion in your paper.

+Graphillion is still under the development.
+We really appreciate any pull request and patch if you add some changes that benefit a wide variety of people.

 Now, install Graphillion and go to the tutorial.
 You'll find its power and utility.